 - Kurniawan v R NSWCCA 171 – appeared as sole counsel for an offender in an appeal to the Court of Criminal Appeal (Chief Justice presiding).

 - Osman v Director of Public Prosecutions (NSW) NSWSC 1222 – appeared as sole counsel in a judicial review of a magistrate’s decision in an ongoing criminal prosecution.

 - R v Adams (No 2) NSWSC 1359 – appeared as sole counsel for the defendant in a prosecution for murder in a contested application against silk.
 Successful in the application.
 Subsequently appeared as junior counsel in the trial and subsequent appeal.

 - Danny Lim v R NSWDC 231 – acted for the successful appellant in a high profile appeal against conviction for offensive conduct in a political protest raising questions concerning freedom of speech and political communication.
 Appeal upheld.

 - CMA v Children’s Guardian NSWCATAD 264 – appeared as sole counsel in a merits review of a safeguarding decision.
 Appeal upheld.

 - AJX15 v Minister for Immigration and Border Protection FCA 109 – appeared as sole counsel in an application for an extension of time to seek leave to appeal.

 Christopher is building a practice in procurement law.

-He was instructed to act for the London Borough of Hammersmith and Fulham (led by James Goudie QC and instructed by Sharpe Pritchard LLP) to resist an application for permission to appeal and was also instructed to draft submissions on the appeal (judgment reserved).
+He was instructed to act for the London Borough of Hammersmith and Fulham (led by James Goudie KC and instructed by Sharpe Pritchard LLP) to resist an application for permission to appeal and was also instructed to draft submissions on the appeal (judgment reserved).

 He has also been instructed by Ashurst LLP to provide assistance in relation to an ongoing procurement claim.